lucasvoncorvin/ASC-ODE/docs/example_mechsystems.md

 - Call .simulate(tend, steps)
 - Read out m.pos for visualization or analysis

-Examples
+# 6. Examples
+Below is a summary of the Jupyter notebooks included with the project.
+## 6.1 Mass Spring Chain

-mass_spring_chain.ipynb – Hanging Chain
+`mass_spring_chain.ipynb` – Hanging Chain
 This is the “intro example” notebook.
 It shows the simplest nontrivial use case: a chain of masses connected by springs, hanging under gravity.
 What it demonstrates: